xerocross/we-assert/README.md

 ### Documentation

 There is more functionality in We-Assert that I have not documented here yet.
-I need to add more documentation to this readme document.
+I need to add more documentation to this readme document, and more unit tests for official documentation.